mar511n/SnakePro/README.md

 SnakePro is a professional snake game made in Godot 4.3.
-The Game includes the following features:
+The game includes the following features:
 1. Multiplayer (over IPv4)
 2. In-game items such as:
     - Speed Boost